 There are possibly collateral consequences as well.
 For instance, certain criminal convictions make you ineligible for some types of government assistance, including housing, food and federal loan or grant assistance, disqualify you from voting or serving in some of the armed forces, and make you ineligible for adopting a child.

 If you are convicted of a drug-related offense, there may be mandatory substance abuse classes that could cost you between hundreds and thousand of dollars.
 Having a conviction on your record may affect employment opportunities.
 If you are not a U.S. citizen, some convictions could prevent you from getting or renewing a visa, becoming a naturalized citizen or could result in deportation, depending on the crime.

 Does Every Felony Conviction Involve Jail Time?

 A felony conviction does not automatically result in jail time.
 Although felony convictions usually result in stiffer penalties than misdemeanor convictions, some sentences may not involve jail time.

-Are There Different Levels or Classes of Felonies?
+Are There Different Levels or Classes of Felonies in SC?